n2cholas/shapecheck/README.md

     Match:    Argument: d Expected Shape: (3, 'N') Actual Shape: (3, 6).
 ```

+Above, the named dimensions have one letter names, but they can be strings of
+any length.

 This library also supports variadic dimensions.
 You can use '...' to indicate 0
 or more dimensions: